Search and Rescue New Initiatives Fund Frequently Asked Questions

-The approved SAR NIF funds are disbursed from PS through funding partners both at the federal and provincial or territorial levels.
+The approved SAR NIF funds are disbursed from PS directly to the recipient.
 Funding mechanisms differ depending on the type of project.
 Generally, funds are dispersed on the basis of invoices submitted after project expenditures have been made and on a semi-annual basis.

 What if I spend less or more than expected?

 Reimbursements will only be made for eligible expenditures.
 Any unspent funds will be reallocated to other SAR NIF projects.
 Requests for additional project funds will be considered only under exceptional circumstances and will be considered on a case-by-case basis.

 Can we purchase new equipment with SAR NIF funds?

 Equipment purchases to improve SAR capabilities are accepted as long as they are justified and price estimates are based on competitive market prices.
 Please consult our Application Guide and the terms and conditions of the program for further details concerning eligible and non-eligible expenditures.

 Can we use SAR NIF funds for travel expenses?